Walmer

 Walmer is a town in the district of Dover, Kent, in England.
 Located on the coast, the parish of Walmer is 6 mile south-east of Sandwich, Kent.
-Largely residential, its coastline and castle attract many visitors.
+The town's coastline and castle are popular amongst tourists.
 It has a population of 6,693 (2001), increasing to 8,178 at the 2011 Census.

 Walmer is closely associated with its adjoining neighbour, the town of Deal - sharing many amenities and services and benefiting from Deal's High Street shopping area.

 Walmer railway station is on the Kent Coast Line.

 History

 Julius Caesar

 Julius Caesar reputedly landed on the beach here in 55 BC and 54 BC.
 It is only one possible landing place, proposed judging from the distances given in his account of the landings in his Gallic Wars.
 In the 19th century it was thought that he had landed by Deal Castle – hence a house there with SPQR emblazoned on its gate – but in 1907 the landing point has been proposed to be half a mile further south, beyond the lifeboat station, and marked by a concrete memorial.
-However, new archaeological excavations performed since 2015 suggest instead that the landing occurred in Pegwell Bay, in Thanet, much further north along the coast.
+However, new archaeological excavations performed since 2015 suggest instead that the landing occurred at Ebbsfleet, at the head of Pegwell Bay, in Thanet, further north along the Kent coast.